 WPH 304D | (213) 740-0507

 I am excited about my new role as the Faculty Program Chair for the Master’s Programs!
-Together as the MPO team of Julienne, Marianna, Solomon, James and our student workers, we will work tirelessly to ensure that our programs prepare you to tackle the problems of practice you face in your field and advance Rossier’s mission in your communities of practice.
+Together as the MPO team of Julienne, Ruby, James and our student workers, we will work tirelessly to ensure that our programs prepare you to tackle the problems of practice you face in your field and advance Rossier’s mission in your communities of practice.
 I look forward to leading that charge.

 As for myself, I have been with Rossier for 10 years as a clinical faculty member.
 My background is in educational psychology and since 2014, I have served as the faculty chair for Master’s in Learning Design and Technology.
 I have lived in the US for over 20 years but was born and raised in Estonia, part of the previous Soviet Union.
 Aside from my work with Rossier, I am in charge of ensuring that our three kids, ages 8-15 grow up as engaged and responsible citizens – and hopefully will become Trojans like you!